-You can also resize the dashboard cards to make certain charts more prominent than others.
+You can also resize dashboard cards to make certain charts more prominent than others.
 Click the ellipses (three vertical dots) icon in the chart card you wish to resize, then select the option for the size you want the chart to have.

 You can organize your dashboards using the same categories you use across your account to keep things neat and tidy.
-Dashboards can also be created, copied, and moved between personal spaces and shared spaces.
+Dashboards can also be created, copied, and moved between personal and shared spaces.
 While viewing a dashboard, click Dashboard actions to see the menu of options.

 Filtering Dashboard Results